Agould94/Crypto_prices_app/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/crypto_prices.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[Agould94]/crypto_prices.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/crypto_prices/blob/master/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem is liscensed to Alexander Gould

 ## Code of Conduct